frostyasian/ClickyCats/README.md

 ### About

 'ClickyCats' is a simple React application designed to test a user's memory.
 Users will attempt to click as many cards as possible in one game session without clicking the same card twice.
+This app is fully responsive.

 ## Technologies Used: